solveditnpc/nhentai.xxx/README.md

 - You want faster downloads through parallel processing
 - You need file integrity verification
 - You have a stable internet connection and good system resources

+Choose `author_download.py` if:
+- You want to download all works from a specific author
+- You need to download specific entries from an author's collection
+- You want to customize where files are downloaded
+- You need efficient handling of large author collections

 ## Installation Guide